BrandonMitchell1920/Z80-Calculator/README.md

 IC                 | U8         | 6264 RAM                                    | 1        |
 Oscillator         | Y1         | 4 MHz                                       | 1        | Could use a slower one or a faster one if the CPU supports higher speeds

+## Building Firmware

+I used RASM to assemble this.
+Other assemblers would probably work, but the assembler directives may need to change.
+Use the command "rasm_w64.exe -ob out.bin main.asm" to assemble.

 ## Misc

 I wrote up a little post to my [blog](https://branmitc.blogspot.com/2026/09/homebrew-z80-computer.html) about designing and building this computer, if you